All Episodes

 We'll take a quick break.

-We'll come back when we come back, wide open telephones.
+We'll come back when we come back.

-Hannity tonight, 10 Eastern on the Fox News Channel, straight ahead.
+Hannity tonight, 10 Eastern on the Fox News channel.

-25 till the top of the hour, 800-941 Sean, our toll-free telephone number.
+25 till the top of the hour, 800-941.

 You want to be a part of this extravaganza.

-Now it's time, T minus 14 weeks and counting to save the country and to get things started in the right direction.
+Now it's time, T-minus 14 weeks and counting to save the country and to get things started in the right direction.

 I wonder if the Republicans are up for it.

-I mean, this Packastani IT staffer, Imran Awan, and whether or not, you know, why did he lay out Debbie Wasserman Schultz's computer in a place and leave a note for the oh is it?
+I mean, this PACA Stane IT staffer, Imran Awan, and whether or not, you know, why did he lay out Debbie Wasserman Schultz's computer in a place and leave a note for the, it wasn't the special counsel, it was the, I guess, the AG or an associate AG or somebody to prosecute Debbie Wasserman Schultz.

-Anyway, now there are rumblings, he may get immunity in exchange for testimony on Wasserman Schultz.
+He may get immunity in exchange for testimony on Wasserman Schultz.

-And that was predicted by Congressman Trent Frank, so we'll watch that pretty closely.
+And that was predicted by Congressman Trent Frank.

 All right, as promised, let's get to our busy telephones here if we can.